tableau/extensions-api/docs/trex_getstarted.md

 ---
 ### Start Tableau and add an extension to the dashboard

-1. Start Tableau and open a workbook that has a dashboard, or open a workbook and create a new dashboard with at least one worksheet.
+1. Start Tableau and open a workbook that has a dashboard, or open a workbook and create a new dashboard.
+For example, you could use one of the Tableau sample workbooks like Superstore to start with.

 2. In the dashboard, under **Objects**, select **Extension** and drag it on to the dashboard.